 YSC’s role was to work with the client on a forward thinking leadership programme for the Regulatory Affairs function to develop them into a high performing team.

 AbbVie is a specialty-focused, research-based biopharmaceutical company headquartered in North Chicago, USA.
 With 21,000 employees, AbbVie products are sold in more than 170 countries, with its best-selling drug Humira bringing in nearly $10 billion USD in 2012.
 However, AbbVie is far from a brand new start-up – it is the independent pharmaceutical division which split from Abbott Laboratories, a Fortune 200 global healthcare company, on January 1, 2013.
-In preparation for this split, the leader of the Regulatory Affairs (RA) function partnered with YSC in an effort to enhance the performance of his senior leadership team, which began in March 2011.
+In preparation for this split, the leader of the Regulatory Affairs (RA) function partnered with YSC in an effort to enhance the performance of his senior leadership team.
 This case demonstrates how a progressive, forward thinking leadership programme enabled the team to navigate this transition.

 The RA team had been on a change journey itself in the year prior to beginning its work with YSC.
 There had been turnover at the top as well as integration with another pharmaceutical company, Solvay.
 At the direction of the Head of RA, YSC set out to strengthen the relationships and bonds between the RA leadership team members, enhance overall team function and productivity, and embed collaboration and trust as the team’s core values.
 As part of this, YSC was tasked with helping each individual on the senior team to develop as a leader and to better understand the impact their behaviours had on fellow team members, direct reports, and cross-functional partners.
 In short, the ultimate goal was to develop the RA executive team into a high performing team.

 Over the course of one year, YSC engaged on a variety of fronts in order to achieve the goals and needs identified by the leader and his team.
 In general, the process involved the team progressing through three major phases, with breakthrough learning occurring in the third phase.
 The phases were:

 - Diagnosis/assessment of the leaders and team effectiveness,